QubitPi/java-code-review-guide-book/README.md

 * "By design, this object should not be passed to the next layer"
 * ...

 Rick was a Senior Software Engineer at Yahoo!.
-But I was a recent graduate who just learned there was something called "code review" in this world few months ago.
+But I was at that time a recent graduate who just learned there was something called
+"code review" in this world few months ago.

-This is probably the 20th code review on a single PR.
+That was probably the 20th round of code review on a single PR (how many times did you ever get involoved in a PR where people rejected your PR 20+ times?).
 It's not a bad PR to be honest with you.
 Regular feature change in about 500 lines of code.
 I think I did a good job on that.

+...

 Chris: "How's everything going, Jiaqi?
 Work done already?"

-Me: "Well, almost, except Rick just shot me another 30 comments.
+Me: "Well... almost, except Rick just shot me another 30 comments.
 It'll probably take 2 hours"

 Chris: "😊 Don't worry"